-Near the Equator temperatures were, on average, near the 10-year average, but with regional differences.
-Central Africa, Indonesia and northernmost South America were relatively cold, while much of the Pacific Ocean near Equator was relatively warm.
+Near the Equator temperatures were, on average, below the 10-year average, especially over the oceans.
+Also, much of central Africa, southern India and Indonesia were relatively cold.
+In the eastern Pacific Ocean, temperatures are now clearly suggesting a coming La Niña episode.